 The Fold Loves // night time exploring to the Glow Worm Glen.

-Cottage gardens, beautiful homes, a buzzing local hall, croquet club and picturesque park, Exeter is a gorgeous village with a busy general store and café, a florist, lovely homewares shop, a fab antique store and a monthly village market.
+Cottage gardens, beautiful homes, a buzzing local hall, croquet club and picturesque park, Exeter is a gorgeous village with a busy general store and café, a lovely fashion and homewares shop, a fab antique store and a monthly village market.
 While it’s a quiet town, it has a super-friendly community atmosphere.
 Oh, and Farm Club down the road in Werai is also worth a visit for fun guided walks, delicious food and a game of quoits in the sun.

 The Fold Loves // grabbing a takeaway coffee from the Exeter General Store and watching the croquet.